AGENDA FOR A BETTER HAWAI‘I, COUNTRY AND WORLD

 We must work within our global community toward worldwide peace and prosperity.

-- Continue policy of constructive engagement with rest of world especially Asia
+- Continue policy of constructive engagement with rest of world especially the Indo-Pacific

 - Work to fulfill the promise of the United Nations

-- Work with other countries to address problem states such as North Korea and Iran
+- Work with other countries to address problem states such as the People’s Republic of China, Russia, North Korea and Iran

 Invest In Our Future